 Haro Kagemoto, photographer and filmmaker, has been recognized by Marquis Who’s Who Top Artists for dedication, achievements, and leadership in photography and higher education.

 What Mr. Kagemoto has learned over the course of his career that has most benefited him in his professional growth is never giving up and believing in yourself when you are up against any kind of assignment.
 His advice to others is simple: Keep pushing forward.
-Today, Mr. Kagemoto celebrates his career in retirement in San Leandro, CA, where he is known for the incredible photography and filmmaking work that he created during his five-decade career.
-He concluded his tenure with San Francisco State University, where he served as assistant director of its fine arts department for 28 years.
+Today, Mr. Kagemoto celebrates his career in retirement in Oakland, California, where he is known for the incredible photography that he created during his five decade career.
+He concluded his 28 year tenure with San Francisco State University, where he served as a visiting artist in printmaking and drawing, then later as assistant director of procurement and contracts.
 Mr. Kagemoto has been successful in his career by adapting to the changing times, noting that the digital era rapidly changed the landscape of photography.
-Previously, there was a lot of dark room work, whereas today there is a tremendous amount of software and editing processes that bring photography to life in new and exciting ways.
+Previously, there was a lot of darkroom work, whereas today there is a tremendous amount of software and editing processes that bring photography to life in new and exciting ways.